lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 ### Enable
 1. Re-Size Bar Support `[Required]`
-2. USB wake up from s3/s4/s5 `[Optional] used for wake up from slepp using USB HID device.`
+2. USB wake up from s3/s4/s5 `[Optional] used for wake up from sleep using USB HID device.`
-3. ERP Ready `[Optional] used for wake up from slepp using USB HID device.`
+3. ERP Ready `[Optional] used for wake up from sleep using USB HID device.`

 ## About USB map
 Maybe you need to make some changes to suit your USB and case, current usb mapping is from [yzchan](https://github.com/yzchan/MSI-MAG-B660M-MORTAR-DDR4-12600K-EFI/blob/master/USB%E5%AE%9A%E5%88%B6.md)(thanks yzchan for saved us a lot of time).